 Milestone 5: Meetings, workshops and presentations

 - Grand Rounds.
 CCaTS Grand Rounds are held on Fridays from noon to 1 p.m.

 - Translational Science Meeting.
 Held every April in Washington, D.C., travel expenses are covered by the grant.
 You are required to attend at least one meeting and participate by submitting an abstract and registering for the mock study section.
 Early registration is encouraged, as the mock study section fills quickly.

 - Other specialty meetings.
 As identified by your mentors.

 - Scholar Forum: End of grant year 1.
 During the first year of your appointment, you will present your progress to the current KL2 scholars.

-- CTSA Executive Committee: End of grant year 2.
-During the second year of your appointment, you and your mentors will attend a CTSA Postdoctoral Programs Committee meeting to present your annual progress.
+- CCaTS Postdoctoral Committee: End of grant year 2.
+During your second year of your appointment, you will present your progress to CCaTS Scientific Review Board members.
+Your mentors are encouraged to attend.
 Following your presentation, you will be provided with written feedback regarding your progress and plans for the next year.

-- CTSA Grand Rounds: End of grant year 3.
-During your final year in the KL2 Program, you will present your research findings to date at CTSA Grand Rounds.
+- CCaTS Grand Rounds: End of grant year 3.
+During your final year in the KL2 Program, you will present your research findings to date at CCaTS Grand Rounds.

 Milestone 6: Grant application submission

 One marker of your success in the KL2 Program is your ability to obtain extramural grant funding to support your research career.